jacobjordan94/giant-bomb/README.md

 can choose from over 20 "action figure"-esque Heroes, each with their own unique weapons and abilities."
 ```

+## Documentation
+Note: This readme is not a substitution for actual documentation.

+Please read over the documentation at https://github.com/jacobjordan94/giant-bomb/wiki

 ## Searching for a resource
 You can test the following code at https://tonicdev.com/npm/giant-bomb